Worship & Music

 Music is a servant of the Gospel and a principal means of worshiping God.
 As we gather together our voices unite in worship & praise to God.
 Congregational song gathers the whole people to proclaim God’s mercy, to worship God, and to pray, in response to the readings of the day and in preparation for the Lord’s Supper.

 We love music at Christ Lutheran Church!
 We share that passion in our weekly worship services lead by a talented crew of accompanists Rod Combellick, Ed Husted and Barbra Quaile.
-In addition we host a traditional choir led by Director Teresa Reed, a bell choir lead by Director Sheri Roach, a contemporary vocal group and numerous instrumentalists and vocal soloists that share their musical gifts with us.
+In addition we host a traditional choir led by Director Theresa Reed, a bell choir lead by Director Sheri Roach, a contemporary vocal group and numerous instrumentalists and vocal soloists that share their musical gifts with us.